zaproxy/zaproxy-website/site/content/blog/2025-10-07-solving-caido-labs/index.md

 ---
-title: "Solving caido labs"
+title: "Solving Caido Labs"
 summary: >
-  On this blog we show how to solve all current Caido labs using Zaproxy.
+  On this blog we show how to solve all current Caido labs using ZAP.
 images:
 - https://www.zaproxy.org/blog/2025-10-07-solving-caido-labs/images/image-header.png
 type: post